itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

 7. 06/22/22: Derek is a reliable, US-based partner than can help with my current or upcoming projects' development.
 His firm prides themselves on excellent communication and unparalleled expertise.
+8. 06/23/22: John offers his sincere apologies if he's bothering me in my busy work schedule.
+He really wants to schedule a call to talk about his QA services.
+9. 06/23/22: Kate is back to let me know there is still time for me to register for that patient financial verification strategy presentation.

 [1]: https://www.youtube.com/watch?v=B8C5sjjhsso